MadeRelevant/workshop-k8s/README.md

 Lastly we need to enable the nginx ingress add-on, this way an ingress created in the cluster we can make it reachable via our host network.
 This means that the k8s add-on will automatically create a bridge for us when it detects an ingress resource.

-Public cloud providers will create a load balancer with a public IP for example.
+> Public cloud providers could create a load balancer with a public IP if you like.
-To make it even more juicy, you can even install another _controller_ that also watches the ingresses and automatically creates DNS records for you.
+> You can make it even more juicy.
+You could install a _controller_ in your cluster that watches ingresses and automatically manages your DNS records for you.

 Back to our setup, enable the add-on for our minikube cluster as following: